 All the Help to Launch Your Next ICO

-If 2017 called the year of ICOs dwarfs when compared to the $20 Billion raised by ICOs just in the first nine months.
+If 2017 is called the year of ICOs, it dwarfs when compared to the $20 Billion raised by ICOs just in the first nine months of 2018.
 This is more than thrice the capital raised in 2017.
 The crypto investment world is moving at a rapid pace with the advent and popularization of even newer concepts like the STO which bring newer possibilities to the users.

-Cyprus continually ranks on top of lists of the most blockchain friendly nations.
-While the rest of the world is trying to get a regulatory grip on this revolutionary technology Cyprus has formulated a clear approach to promote blockchain transactions and ICOs in the country.
-There is no particular statute or legislation dealing with the raising of capital through ICO/STO and it is generally regulated on the basis of the nature and characteristics of the tokens being issued.
+In Cyprus, there is no statute or legislation dealing with the raising of capital through ICO and it is generally regulated on the basis of the nature and characteristics of the tokens being issued.
 The primary guiding light comes from the EU recommendations.

 ICO Options in Cyprus

-The two most feasible roads to an ICO in Cyprus are to either incorporate a Cyprus limited liability company or to start a Cyprus investment fund.
+The most feasible road to an ICO in Cyprus is to incorporate a Cyprus limited liability company that will launch the project.

-- Such is the popularity of blockchain on the island that the University of Nicosia became the first university in the world to accept the fee in a Cryptocurrency.
+- Cyprus is an ideal Crypto jurisdiction in the European Union and even Worldwide because of the low lack of specific regulation complicating or forbidding the issuance of the virtual/digital tokens.
+Such is the popularity of blockchain on the island that the University of Nicosia was the first university in the world to accept the tuition fees in Bitcoin.